aponsero/Artificial_metagenomes_variableSize/README.md

 # Artificial_metagenomes_variableSize
 Pipeline for the generation of artificial metagenomes containing a variable number of organisms.
 Parrallelized for HPC.

 The complete pipeline will generate K artificial metagenomes of a given sequencing depth (Nb of reads).
 The number of organisms in each metagenome is randomly chosen between a min and a max (defined by the user).
+IF SQUEUE is set to TRUE : the abundance distribution will be squeued.
+1/5 of the organisms will represent around 60% of the total population.
-The abundance of each organisms in the metagenome is obtained by dividing the total number of reads by the number of organisms, the addition of a gaussian noise and a normalization.
+If SQUEUE is set to FALSE : The abundance of each organisms in the metagenome is obtained by dividing the total number of reads by the number of organisms, the addition of a gaussian noise and a normalization.

 ## Requirements